 An elemental (liquid, pre-digested) diet is as effective as steroids (prednisone) in inducing remission.
 My second book on treating inflammatory bowel disease, The IBD Remission Diet combines an elemental diet with a targeted supplementation plan and probiotic therapy to completely heal the gastrointestinal tract, repopulate it with good bacteria, and ensure long-term health.

-Download my detailed teleseminar that tells you all about how to use an elemental diet for bowel rest, to get relief from inflammatory bowel disease symptoms, or to test for food allergies.
-Simply sign up in the PINK BOX on the left side of this page and we'll email it to you - free of charge.
+Download my detailed podcast that tells you all about how to use an elemental diet for bowel rest, to get relief from inflammatory bowel disease symptoms, or to test for food allergies.
+Simply sign up below and we’ll email it to you – free of charge.

 If your intestinal bleeding is moderate to severe I highly recommend you follow this elemental diet, as it is the fastest route to complete healing.
 If your bleeding is only mild, then start the natural antibiotic/antimicrobial treatment right away, along with either the Stop Intestinal Bleeding Diet (from Listen To Your Gut) or a semi-elemental, or half-elemental diet (details are in the teleseminar).

 If you have intestinal inflammation, ulceration and/or intestinal bleeding (blood in stool), then you can be pretty sure one of the underlying factors of your condition is unhealthy or unbalanced bacterial flora in your gut.
 Most people who are at the point where they need to do an inflammatory bowel disease (IBD) remission diet have an overgrowth of candida albicans (often called a yeast infection).
 Balancing the bacterial gut flora requires two steps: